top of page

 "But I’m not into video games," you say.

 Who says you must know where the music comes from?
 I have never heard of or played almost all of the games included in the lists below.
-But I have listened to their soundtracks countless times because they provide mood-enhancing background music, and that's what matters to me.
+But I have listened to their soundtracks countless times because they provide the mood-enhancing background music I need when writing, entertaining guests, or housecleaning.

 Soundtracks sound pretty but aren’t heard.